 How to Capitalize while Mitigating Risks

-Successful implementations of alternative data require organizations to leverage the technology available in-house while bringing different stakeholders around a common framework to assess the risks and validate the signals generated by these new strategies.
+Successful implementations of alternative data in asset management require organizations to leverage the technology available in-house while bringing different stakeholders around a common framework to assess the risks and validate the signals generated by these new strategies.

 Portfolio managers will have to work closer than ever with auditors to confirm these Python scripts extracting an extensive amount of data from the web can be used, or with the compliance department to validate that sources bought from a data vendor can be used given the regulatory environment (e.g., the General Data Protection Regulation in Europe - GDPR - or the California Consumer Privacy Act - CCPA).